Back to cookbooks list Articles Cookbook

 How to Order Alphabetically in SQL

-You want to display records from a table in alphabetical or reverse-alphabetical order according to given column.
+You want to display records from a table in alphabetical order according to given column.

 id first_name last_name